NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/policies/_index.md

 #### Adding Policies from the CLI

-The `nextlinux-cli` tool allows you to upload policy bundles to the Anchore Engine.
+The `nextlinux-cli` tool allows you to upload policy bundles to the Nextlinux Engine.

 `nextlinux-cli policy add /path/to/policy/bundle.json`